 Unfortunately, decades of budget cuts have left the Social Security Disability (SSD) program struggling to do its job – and that means that many legitimately disabled people get denied benefits every year.
 If you believe you may qualify for SSD benefits, do not face the bureaucratic process alone.

-The Jonesboro Social Security Disability attorneys of John Foy & Associates can help you.
+The Jonesboro personal injury attorneys of John Foy & Associates can help you.
 We have a 20+ year history of helping those who have been shut out of the system – and getting individuals approved for benefits.
 We can help you whether it’s your first application or your final appeal.

 What Are My Chances of Getting Approved for SSD?

 The unfortunate truth is that many applicants are denied when they apply.
 This is true even for people who meet the qualifications and have a legitimate disability.
 However, it is not true for everyone.